Maine Photography Article

 It is also important to dress warmly, as winter temperatures can be challenging.
 I recommend wearing layers, thermal underwear, and a good winter jacket.
 A pair of warm gloves and sturdy boots are also essential.

-When taking photographs of the Snowy Owl, it is best to use a tripod to stabilize your camera and prevent unwanted movement, and it’s easier than hand-holding it.
-A fast shutter speed is recommended, as the Snowy Owl is a fast-moving bird and can be challenging to capture in flight.
-Even though you may be photographing the snowy owl while he is sitting still, it may take flight at any moment—be prepared with a shutter speed of at least 1000 and adjust your ISO accordingly.
-If it is a bright sunny day, go a little higher.
-It will be a scarce opportunity to get the snowy owl in flight as we did in the above picture.
+When taking photographs of the Snowy Owl a fast shutter speed is recommended, as the Snowy Owl is a fast-moving bird and can be challenging to photograph in flight.
+Even though you may be photographing the snowy owl while it is sitting still, it may take flight at any moment—be prepared with a shutter speed of at least 1000 and adjust your ISO accordingly.
+If it’s a bright, sunny day, go a little higher.
+It will be a rare opportunity to capture the snowy owl in flight, as we did in the picture above.

 Additionally, a large aperture can help create a shallow depth of field, separating the owl from its surroundings and making it stand out in your photographs.
 (The lowest aperture number is the largest aperture.
 Hint: Remember, it seems backward.
 F2.8 is a wide-open large aperture.
 F22 is closed, small aperture).